alammoiz/yelpdoc/README.md

-# Doctor App - React Native
+# Yelpdoc App - React Native

 Mobile application project created with Expo, React Native and some wonderful libraries for React Native application.